Getting alcohol or drug addiction treatment help, that meets your needs near Splott can be challenging...but help *is* available.

-For those suffering from addiction, detox followed by a well-managed rehab stay is the way forward in to recovery.
-Although, you will need to apply yourself to the rehab process.
+For those suffering from addiction, detox followed by a well-managed stay in a rehab centre is the way forward in to recovery.
+But, rehabilitation will not work in a vacuum, or without your cooperation.

-You should not expect rehab Splott to completely “cure” you of all your addictive impulses or feelings.
+You should not expect addiction treatment in Splott to completely “cure” you of all your addictive impulses or feelings.

 Private rehab typically comprises three stages, consisting of the detox followed by help with psychological aspects of the addiction and then aftercare which seeks to provide a basis for life in the future.

 During the initial week in drug or alcohol rehab, you should expect…

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

 This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.

 After the first 7 days, here's what you can expect...

 After initial drug detox or alcohol detox is complete, the clinical team will invite you to begin taking part in therapeutic sessions.
 You may find yourself in individual counselling sessions or in group Behavioural Therapy, which seeks to help you understand the reasons for your addiction.

 Splott and Cardiff Residential programmes are, as a whole quite diverse, and you’ll be sharing your experiences with the other clients, participating in physical routines and in complementary therapy sessions and mutual aid, and and transition towards regaining some structure and order in your routine.